marknagosapi/Attendance_App/Server/readme.txt

         "email": "string",
         "userType": "string"
         }
-    returns: boolean if successful or not
+    returns: user if successful, else returns null

 POST /check
     body:
         Form: Image
-    returns: userId if successful, else returns null
+    returns: user if successful, else returns null

-POST /learn_face/learn_face?name=userId
+POST /learn_face?name=userId
     body:
-        From: Image
+        Form: Image
-    returns: nothing
+    returns: nothing if successful or "User not exists", "More than one face", "Face not found"

+POST /create_class
+    body:
+        {
+        "teacherIds": [
+            "string"
+        ],
+        "className": "string",
+        "majors": [
+            "string"
+        ],
+        "maxAttendance": null -> 14 | int
+        }
+    returns: boolean if successful or not

+GET /get_class?classId=classId
+    returns class if successful, else null

+GET /get_classes?userId=userId
+    returns list of classes where the user it in

+GET /get_class_students?classId=classId
+    returns list of students who is in the class